How to avoid distracted driving: Our top tips

 6. If you drop something, let it go

-Whatever has fallen or rolled under the seat, just wait until you stop to retrieve it.
+Whatever has fallen or rolled under the seat can wait until you stop to retrieve it.
 The exception is if the object could interfere with your gas or brake pedals.
 In that case, pull over safely and then take care of it.

 7. Eyes on the road